 Identify your audience demographics so that you can tailor your videos specifically to your targets.Relevant Showcase Dashboard

 Your Top 5 videos by Views (and Engagement) will tell you where your highest success has been made.
 By leveraging the data of your most popular videos, you can easily spot what kind of content suits your audience best.
 That means that the higher the number of Views, Comments, Likes, and Dislikes will show you how to repeat your accomplishments for future video postings.
-It would make sense to go deeper into the analysis and see the time your video was posted and additionally the demographics, since you want to know which kind of audience reacts the most and when is the best time to post your content.Performance Indicators
+It would make sense to go deeper into the analysis and see the time your video was posted and additionally the demographics, since you want to know which kind of audience reacts the most and when is the best time to post.Performance Indicators

 Define the highest number of views and reactions and use these findings for reference when creating your next videos.Relevant Showcase Dashboard